 That is what atomic grouping and possessive quantifiers are for: efficiency by disallowing backtracking.
-The most efficient regex for our problem at hand would be $(?>((?>[^, r\n]), ){11})P$ , since possessive, greedy repetition of the star is faster than a backtracking lazy dot.
-If possessive quantifiers are available, you can reduce clutter by writing $(?>([^, r\n]), ){11})P$ .
+The most efficient regex for our problem at hand would be $(?>((?>[^, \n]), ){11})P$ , since possessive, greedy repetition of the star is faster than a backtracking lazy dot.
+If possessive quantifiers are available, you can reduce clutter by writing $(?>([^, \n], ){11})P$ .

-If you test the final solution in RegexBuddy's debugger, you'll see that it needs the same 34 steps to match the 11 fields and 1 step to discover that P can't be matched.
+If you test the final solution in RegexBuddy's debugger, you'll see that it needs the same 24 steps to match the 11 fields.
+Then it takes 1 step to exit the atomic group and throw away all the backtracking information.
+Discovering that P can't be matched still takes one step.
 But because of the atomic group, backtracking it all takes only a single step.